Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

     > [Info] Additional languages can be added in the *DataHub* module, see [Create a language](../../DataHub/Integration/05_ManageLanguages.md#create-a-language).

-4. Enable the *Active* toggle to set the packaging type directly after creation to active.
+4. Enable the *Active* toggle to set the packaging type to active immediately after creation.
 By default, this toggle is disabled.
     > [Info] The packaging type must be activated to be automatically selected by the system.

 5. Click the *Connection* drop-down list and select the applicable connection.
 All available connections are displayed in the list.